kirill-linnik/dragons/README.md

 ## TODO
-TODO list can be huge: introduce some framework (for example, `ReactJS`) to the frond-end, make more deep analysis, improve UX, introduce `CSS3` with animated dragons, and even implement machine learning instead of parameter recalculation ("what if fight rules are changed, right?"), but... good enough is good enough.
+TODO list can be huge: introduce some framework (for example, `ReactJS`) to the frond-end, make more deep analysis and improvements in UX, introduce `CSS3` with animated dragons, and even implement machine learning instead of parameter recalculation ("what if fight rules are changed, right?"), but... good enough is good enough.
 Code does what it should :-)